-Anid earned her Ph.D. in environmental engineering from the University of Michigan (Ann Arbor), and bachelor's and master's degrees in chemical engineering from the Royal Institute of Technology (KTH-Stockholm).
+She earned her Ph.D. in environmental engineering from the University of Michigan (Ann Arbor), and bachelor's and master's degrees in chemical engineering from KTH Royal Institute of Technology in Stockholm, Sweden.
 She is among the first engineers to study the role of vitamin B12 and other organometallic coenzymes in the dechlorination of important toxic molecules such as carbon tetrachloride and polychlorinated biphenyls.

 - FEW Workshop: Food, Energy, and Water Nexus in Sustainable Cities, CBET-Environmental Sustainability Program, National Science Foundation.

-- Training and Research Programs at NYIT's Cybersecurity Research Center and StartUp NY Facility (New York and Abu Dhabi Campuses.)
+- Training and Research Programs at the Cybersecurity Research Center at New York Tech and StartUp NY Facility (New York and Abu Dhabi Campuses.)
 Northrop Grumman Corporation.

-- UTRC Education and Technology Transfer: NYIT Proposal for a Transportation Innovation Series, Region II University Transportation Research Center, Region II.
+- UTRC Education and Technology Transfer: New York Tech Proposal for a Transportation Innovation Series, Region II University Transportation Research Center, Region II.

 - Collaborative Research: A Novel, Multidisciplinary, Multi-campus Undergraduate Minor in Energy Science, Technology and Policy project.
 National Science Foundation.